-Usually when I see that though it's because cartridges haven't been changed for years and the sediment that builds up outside of the cartridge gets a life of its own.
-Stuff starts growing in it.
+When we see water filters that are blocked up with sediment, it's because cartridges haven't been changed for years and the sediment that builds up outside of the cartridge gets a life of its own—all sorts of things start growing in it.

 What is the sediment in our water?